 - Follow-up operations can help with speech, teeth growth, breathing, and more.

 - When talking about operations, we avoid terms like ‘fix’ because the operation itself is just one part of a longer treatment journey for most people.
 The gap in a lip or palate can be closed with surgery, but a cleft isn’t ‘fixed’ this way.

-- Around 50% of children born with a cleft need some form of speech therapy to make sure other children can understand them by the time they start school.
+- Half of all children with a cleft palate will need speech therapy.
+Around 40% of those children will still speak in a ‘noticeably different’ way to other children by the time they start school.

 “Babies with a cleft lip can’t smile.”